 Well, what are movies for?
 Entertainment, right?
 A story that deeply touches you and takes you places you’ve never been before?
 That definition is far too narrow when it comes to movies or for that matter, any form of art.
 We as human beings are capable of feeling various emotions.
 We can be happy, sad, afraid, angry, and so on.
 And what we generally want is for a piece of art to touch upon our emotions.
-But do they always have to be the good emotions which make us feel better about life, ourselves and the world in general?
+But do they always have to be the good emotions that make us feel better about life, ourselves and the world in general?
 Certainly not.

 When it comes to art, we want to enjoy all those emotions which we may or may not have enjoyed in real life.
 We want to get scared, we want to die, we want to feel sad, afraid and shameful, because art always acts as a medium through which we can healthily experience our entire spectrum of emotions.
 Everyone enjoys a good scare now and then in a movie.
-A horror film which genuinely makes us feel afraid is a movie which has served its purpose.
-There are certain movies which genuinely creep you out because of their subject, tone or the way in which they’ve been shot.
+A horror film that genuinely makes us feel afraid is a movie that has served its purpose.
+There are certain movies that creep you out because of their subject, tone or the way in which they’ve been shot.
 These movies f*** with our sense of security and thus impact our hearts and minds in a unique manner.
 Keeping all this in mind, we’ve managed to compile such movies for you.
 Here’s the list of the most fucked-up movies on Netflix that are available to stream right now.

 9. Gerald’s Game (2017)